-Students should feel comfortable working with data, although there is minimal mathematical content at A-level.
+Students should feel comfortable working with both qualitative and quantitative data.
 Students should be confident writing structured answers to long essays and data response questions.

 Students at Judd are challenged to achieve the best that they can.
 Our value added examination scores are consistently high and positive.
 The department has an excellent record of sending students to prestigious universities, gaining places to read PPE, pure Economics and other related degrees.
 Students are encouraged to engage with the learning programmes of institutions such as the London School of Economics and Chatham House by attending their open lectures.
 Students run their own Economics, Politics and Current Affairs Society which is very well attended.
-Pre- lockdown,, we collectively attended lectures given by Hugh Pym, Francis O'Grady, Tim Harford, Vicky Price and others The department frequently secures prizes in a number of competitions , including the LSE's essay writing competition.
+Pre- lockdown,, we collectively attended lectures given by Hugh Pym, Francis O'Grady, Tim Harford, Vicky Price and others The department frequently secures prizes in a number of competitions, including the LSE's essay writing competition.